Daniel Webber (actor): Career

 Webber worked as a rope access technician on wind turbines.
 His first acting experience was on the 2009 film The Combination.
 From 2009–2010, he portrayed Darius Pike on the TV series K-9.
 He also had roles on All Saints and in the miniseries Devil's Dust.

 In 2015, Webber played Ryan Kelly, a stalker, on Australian soap opera Home and Away.

 Webber's role on the J. J. Abrams-produced 11.22.63 was his first in the United States.
 He got the role after sending in an audition tape, which he had two days to prepare for, including watching newsreels of Oswald and listening to clips of his voice.
 After he was cast, he then read the novel on which it was based, as well as other books about the assassination.
 Webber received praise for "mastering Oswald's peculiar speech pattern and growing sense of paranoia."

 In 2016, he starred alongside Lena Headey and fellow Australian Eliza Taylor in the police drama film Thumper.

-Webber played a distraught United States Army veteran who suffers from PTSD in the Netflix television series The Punisher.
+Webber played a distraught United States Army veteran who has PTSD in the Netflix television series The Punisher.

 In 2019, Webber portrayed Mötley Crüe lead singer Vince Neil in the 2019 Netflix film The Dirt.
 He also appeared in the feature film Danger Close: The Battle of Long Tan, directed by Kriv Stenders.